 Leadership has become one of the key words in Christianised teachings for husbands.
 The headship of a husband is clearly taught in Scripture (Ephesians 5:23 and 1 Corinthians 11:3 as well as an implication from Ephesians 5:22, 24).
 However, leadership of a husband over a wife is never commanded in the Bible.
-Rather, the headship of a husband over his wife is there to instill some fear of God into a husband.
+Rather, the headship of a husband over his wife is there to instil some fear of God into a husband.
 It reminds husbands of the great responsibility that they have in fulfilling God’s clear commandments to them.
 What then are the clear commandments to husbands that they need to obey with the fear of God as their accountability?

 Commandment #1: Love your wife

 In Colossians the marital commandments are reduced to a singular command.
 For husbands this is Love your wife.
-This love has many Biblical expressions: give up your preferences for her (Ephesians 5:25), seek her benefit spiritual (Ephesians 5:26-27; 1 Corinthians 14:35), care for her well (Ephesians 5:28), and do not make her life bitter (Colossians 3:19).
+This love has many Biblical expressions: give up your preferences for her (Ephesians 5:25), seek her benefit spiritually (Ephesians 5:26-27; 1 Corinthians 14:35), care for her well (Ephesians 5:28), and do not make her life bitter (Colossians 3:19).
 Also, don’t divorce her (1 Corinthians 7:11) and make sure that words of true praise dominate all the things you say to her and about her (Proverbs 31:28).

 Commandment #2: Know your wife